gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 However, recalling the wisdom of my favorite teacher, Richard Feynman, who emphasized, *"The first principle is that you must not fool yourself, and you are the easiest person to fool,"* I confronted the truth — it was largely my own preconceptions influencing my reservations.

 I started the journey with a critical and a very skeptical eye.
-I was sure this is all about processes invented by middle men sitting in ivory towers, dictating solution architectures to the poor developers, who are not allowed to think for themselves, forcing stakeholders to sign off on documents they do not understand, and so on.
+I was sure this is all about processes invented by group of detached decision-makers sitting in ivory towers, dictating solution architectures to the poor developers, who are not allowed to think for themselves, forcing stakeholders to sign off on documents they do not understand, and so on.

 I was wrong.